Remembrance Day in Niagara Falls

-There are also a number of ceremonies taking place in the Niagara Region to take part in on Remembrance Day, with Remembrance Day in Niagara Falls at the Gale Centre located at 4171 Fourth Avenue at 11:00 am on November 11th, 2013.
+There are a number of ceremonies taking place for Remembrance Day in Niagara Falls at the Gale Centre located at 4171 Fourth Avenue at 11:00 am on November 11th, 2014.
 Here is a video from the 2011 Remembrance Day event held at the same arena:

-For a full list of Remembrance Day events in the Region of Niagara click here.
+Here is a full list of Remembrance Day events in the Region of Niagara: